ess-dive-workspace/essdive-hydrologic-monitoring/README.md

 This repository content is licensed for use under the CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/)

 ## Funding and acknowledgements
-Funding for the development of ESS-DIVE Hydrologic Monitoring Reporting Format was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program
+Funding for the development of ESS-DIVE Hydrologic Monitoring Reporting Format was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program.

 ## Recommended citation